Davestridersjuice/TOO_YELLOW/README.md

 <div align="center">

-You found these adorable kitties at the bottom! :D
+You found these adorable kitties at the bottom!